 Deductibles and Self-Insure Retentions.
 Any deductibles or self-insured retentions must be declared to the Judicial Council in a written notice by Licensee.
 If the Judicial Council determines that such deductibles or self-insured retentions are not appropriate, the Judicial Council shall so notify Licensee in writing within thirty (30) calendar days of Licensee’s submittal to the Judicial Council.
 Subject to the Judicial Council’s approval, Licensee shall either (i) reduce or eliminate such deductibles or self-insured retentions as respects the Judicial Council, its officers, officials, and employees or (ii) shall provide a financial guarantee satisfactory to the Judicial Council guaranteeing payment of losses and related investigations, claim administration, and defense expenses.

 Subcontractor(s).
-Licensee or Licensee shall include all subcontractor(s) as insureds under its policies or shall furnish separate certificates and endorsements for each subcontractor(s) to Licensee or Licensee for review and approval by the Judicial Council.
+Licensee shall include all subcontractor(s) as insureds under its policies or shall furnish separate certificates and endorsements for each subcontractor(s) to Licensee for review and approval by the Judicial Council.
 All coverages for subcontractor(s) shall be subject to all of the requirements stated herein and each subcontractor(s) shall further agree to indemnity, defend and hold the Judicial Council harmless including reasonable attorney’s fees and costs.

 Earthquake.
 Licensee is hereby notified that the Judicial Council does not have coverage for earthquake damage.
-The Judicial Council assumes no responsibility or liability whatsoever for any damage or destruction to the System or to any property or persons under the control or direction of Licensee including any Licensee or any Lender and any subcontractor(s) or agents of Licensee, Licensee or Lender that may result from an earthquake.
+The Judicial Council assumes no responsibility or liability whatsoever for any damage or destruction to the System or to any property or persons under the control or direction of Licensee including any Lender and any subcontractor(s) or agents of Licensee, Licensee or Lender that may result from an earthquake.

 Other Insurance Provisions